fbpx

 Kingscliff offers more shopping, and wining and dining options.
 Whatever you do, don’t miss the view from the Kingscliff Surf Club veranda, while enjoying a meal or a drink overlooking the magnificent beach.
 There’s always something to see.
 Surfers, kite surfers, patrolling ospreys & sea eagles and, if you’re lucky, dolphins and whales are not an unusual sight.

-Take a stroll along Marine Parade and have a coffee, juice or ice cream.
-Treat yourself to a new dress or board shorts or a good book for those lazy days by the sea.
-For that special dining experience, you can’t go wrong with lunch or dinner at the highly acclaimed Taverna Greek restaurant.
+Take a stroll along Marine and treat yourself to a new dress or board shorts (say hello to Spot and Maria in their surf shop) or a grab a good book for those lazy days by the sea.

 While you’re in this neck of the woods you could continue in a northerly direction onto Fingal Head via Chinderah Bay Drive, a pleasant drive along the banks of the Tweed River.
 Pop into the She-oak Shack for food and drinks where occasionally you will find live local entertainment.